wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

 Those first 3 should be fine since we are passing in the slider.

 Where else are we using `querySelector`?
-Within the `startSlider` function and where we intialize the slider instances.
+Within the `startSlider` function and where we initialize the slider instances.

 ![](@attachment/Clipboard_2020-05-07-07-06-31.png) 6:01